 Outlining potential complications of diabetes is necessary so that the patients can identify problems early and seek medical advice.
 Being aware of common problems will encourage patients to adhere to their treatment and remain vigilant.

 It is important not to scare the patient, but to explain that you are outlining the potentials risks so that they are aware of them.
-When explaining the complications say that you and the patient are going to work together as a team to reduce the likelihood that they’ll occur.
+When discussing potential complications explain that you and the patient will need to work together as a team to reduce the likelihood that they’ll occur.